merenlab/merenlab.org/_posts/miscellaneous/2017-02-05-zhou-salmonella.md

 [![Clusters]({{images}}/clusters.png)]({{images}}/clusters.png){:.center-img .width-60}

 Of course without the mapping data it is a very coarse look.
 But things seem to be in order.
-I am always pleasantly surprise with the accuracy of CONCOCT (it does make mistakes, of course, but much less so than others).
+I am always pleasantly surprised with the accuracy of CONCOCT (it does make mistakes, of course, but much less so than others).
 The only bin that somewhat looked as if it may have some contamination was `Cluster 40`, but a quick check in the interactive interface convinced me that it was probably OK, too:

 [![Cluster_40]({{images}}/cluster-40.png)]({{images}}/cluster-40.png){:.center-img .width-60}

-And then I did this, so you can download this entire directory from [here](http://anvio.org/data/Zhou_MAGs.tar.gz), and play with it using your anvi'o `v2.1.0`:
+And then I did this, so you can download this entire directory from [here](http://anvio.org/data/Zhou_MAGs.tar.gz), and play with it if you have anvi'o `v2.1.0` or later:

 ``` bash
 cd ..